SPH Reit's H2 distribution per unit nearly trebles on lower rent waivers

-Gross revenue climbed 27 per cent year-on-year during the six-month period to S$137.2 million, while net property income was up 24.6 per cent to S$97.8 million.
+Gross revenue climbed 27 per cent year on year during the six-month period to $137.2 million, while net property income was up 24.6 per cent to $97.8 million.

-For the full year, the group also saw gross revenue climb 14.8 per cent to S$277.2 million, while net property income increased 11.4 per cent to S$202.6 million.
+For the full year, the group also saw gross revenue climb 14.8 per cent to $277.2 million, while net property income increased 11.4 per cent to $202.6 million.

-SPH Reit noted that FY2021 had a full-year contribution from Westfield Marion in South Australia which was acquired in the prior year with an incremental net property income of S$9.3 million.
+SPH Reit noted that FY2021 had a full-year contribution from Westfield Marion in South Australia which was acquired in the prior year with an incremental net property income of $9.3 million.

-It added that the stabilisation of Covid-19 situation and gradual recovery of tenant sales also meant that rental assistance granted to eligible tenants in FY2021 was lower than that in the prior year.
+It added that the stabilisation of the Covid-19 situation and gradual recovery of tenant sales meant that rental assistance granted to eligible tenants in FY2021 was lower than that in the previous year.

-For the full year, SPH Reit's DPU nearly doubled to 5.40 Singapore cents, inclusive of 0.52 cents deferred from FY20.
+For the full year, SPH Reit's DPU nearly doubled to 5.4 Singapore cents, inclusive of 0.52 cent deferred from FY2020.

 As at Aug 31, SPH Reit had portfolio occupancy of 98.8 per cent.